lcthang/auto-hr/README.md

-# RecruitRyte-Style Signup Page
+# Signup Page

-A modern, professional signup page inspired by RecruitRyte's clean and user-friendly design.
+A modern, professional signup page with clean and user-friendly design.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

 ## ✨ Features

-- **Clean, Modern Design**: Inspired by RecruitRyte's actual signup page
+- **Clean, Modern Design**
 - **Single-Page Form**: Streamlined user experience with all fields on one page
 - **Form Validation**: Real-time validation with helpful error messages
 - **Password Visibility Toggle**: Enhanced UX with show/hide password functionality